-On the Service Group Configuration panel, specify the service group details and then click Next.
+4 On the Service Group Configuration panel, specify the service group details and then click Next.

-Type a name for the IIS service group.

-Select the systems on which to configure the service group and click the right arrow to move the systems to the service group's system list.
+Service Group Name Type a name for the IIS service group.
+Available Cluster Systems Select the systems on which to configure the service group and click the right arrow to move the systems to the service group's system list.
 To remove a system from the service group's system list, click the system in the Systems in Priority Order box and click the left arrow.
 To change a system's priority in the service group's system list, click the system from the Systems in Priority Order and click the up and down arrows.
 System priority defines the order in which service groups are failed over to systems.
 The system at the top of the list has the highest priority while the system at the bottom of the list has the lowest priority.

-Include selected systems in the service group's AutoStartList attribute bbA Check the check box corresponding to the site to be configured in VCS.

-To enable the service group to automatically come online on one of the systems, select this checkbox.
+Include selected systems in the service group's AutoStartList attribute To enable the service group to automatically come online on one of the systems, select this checkbox.